 Rexy Fox always liked to start the day by making someone miserable.
 He was especially pleased with himself that morning after frightening Cyril Squirrel.
 He swaggered into school, jostling the boys and pulling the girls' fur and feathers, and frisking his tail with pleasure.

-Rabbit," he called.
+Robert Rabbit," he called.
 "Where's your tail, Robert Rabbit?
-What are you doing at
+What are

 Robert was caught by the farmer's wife.